-Light and fluffy, My Grandma’s Famous Pancakes will have everyone wanting more, and no one will even know they're gluten free!
+Light and airy, these Fluffy Gluten Free Buttermilk Pancakes will have everyone wanting more, and no one will ever know they're gluten free!

 The Ingredients You'll Need

-- Eggs — eggs are used for binding, as well as lift.
+- Eggs -- eggs are used for binding, as well as leavening.

-- Butter — butter adds flavor, but also when it melts it helps create the outer crust.
+- Butter -- butter adds flavor, but also when it melts it helps create the outer crust.
 My grandma specifically called for soft butter, not melted.

 - Before beginning, make sure all your ingredients are at room temperature.
 If you put the very soft butter into cold buttermilk, you won't be able to mix it in well.

-- I use a large ladle or cookie scoop to scoop the batter into the pan.
-It's a very thick batter and I find the scoop or ladle to be perfect for getting even-sized pancakes.
+- I use a large cookie scoop to scoop the batter into the pan.
+It's a thick batter and I find the scoop to be perfect for getting even-sized pancakes.

 - Because these pancakes are pretty fluffy and tall, they do well with lower heat and more time.
 Cook them on medium low to medium for as long as 3-5 minutes per side.